You are here

 Updating medicine ingredient names - information for sponsors

-The transition period for the harmonisation of medicine ingredient names will end on 30 April 2020.
-From 1 May 2020 all medicines released for supply will need to reflect the updated ingredient names on labels and in supporting documentation such as Product Information (PI) or Consumer Medicine Information (CMI) leaflets.
+The transition period for the harmonisation of medicine ingredient names ended on 30 April 2020.
+All affected medicines released for supply from 1 May 2020 are required to reflect the updated ingredient names on labels and in supporting documentation such as Product Information (PI) or Consumer Medicine Information (CMI) leaflets.

 Leftover stock stored in warehouses using old ingredient names can still be supplied as long as it was released before 1 May 2020.
 This stock should be minimal as the four year transition period has allowed time for sponsors to update labels, PIs and CMIs to use the new ingredient names and release existing stock.